 Now: do you want someone to watch you drop a deuce?

 Not only are you not doing something wrong, what you’re doing goes beyond right and wrong: it is literally an action that is ultimately outside of your control.
 You WILL shit, no matter what you do.
 And if you don’t for some reason, you’ll die.
 That’s it.

 That’s why we need privacy.
 It isn’t to hide all of our bad acts from the world at large, it’s to let us live our lives in peace.
 To scratch yourself when you want, to eat a gallon of ice cream, to laugh to yourself at the foul evil you’ve produced.
 We can get rid of privacy in the name of security.
 That’s perhaps the ultimate question that has been at the center of every power struggle between people and government throughout time.
 There’s always a push and pull.
 And those who want to eliminate more and more privacy don’t always do so maliciously.
 Who doesn’t want to stop terrorism?
 Or gang violence?
 Or serial killers?

 But being human isn’t clean and there are things we all do to keep part of ourselves hidden away.
-(Well, normal people do.
-I leave the door open and scare people.)
+(Well, normal people do; some simply leave the door open to shock people.)
 Just because you’re hiding something doesn’t mean you’re doing something wrong.

 Give me shitting or give me death.